-ELECTRICAL
+CHAPTER 27 ELECTRICAL

 2701.1 Scope.
-Revise the section as follows:
+This section shall be revised to read as follows:

 2701.1 Scope.
 This chapter governs the electrical components, equipment and systems used in buildings and structures covered by this code.
 Electrical components, equipment and systems shall be designed and constructed in accordance with the provisions of the California Electrical Code, as adopted and amended by the Port of San Francisco Commission through the Port of San Francisco Electrical Code.